 363. Philology of New Testament Greek.
 This is basically a study of the fundamental elements of the Koine, with references to classical and modern Greek, and with such help as may be had from references to the New Testament in German, Latin, and the Romance languages.
 Admission by consent of the professor.
 Elective, two hours, winter semester, 1945-1946.
 Professor Spangler.

 364. Highlights of the Greatest Life.
 An interpretation of the leading events in the life of Christ.
-Elective, two hours, spring semester, 1945.
+Elective, two hours, fall semester, 1947.
+Professor of the historical problems.
+Elective, two hours, spring semester, 1946.
 Professor Harrison.